anonymous44401/OneTrack/README.md

 ### siteStyle.css
 The file that turns ugly boring html into a beautiful formatted heaven.

-### create_hash.py
+### create_db.py
-The file for creating a hash for the site.
+The file that handles creating the database.

-> This file isn't used in deployment of the site.
+### update_db_contents.py
+The file that updates the contets of the database with the required station data.